jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ## HTTP Strict Transport Security (HSTS)
 This step is optional.
-You can preloaded HTTP Strict Transport Security (HSTS) for your domain and all your subdomains.
+You can preload HTTP Strict Transport Security (HSTS) for your domain and all your subdomains.
-That way you gain security by forcing all your domains and subdomain to use HTTPS.
+That way you gain security by forcing all your domains and subdomains to use HTTPS.
-To learn more about HSTS and how you can enable it for your domain, go to https://hstspreload.org/ If you don't wan't to use this, you need to make a small change in Apache.
+To learn more about HSTS and how you can enable it for your domain, go to https://hstspreload.org/ If you don't want to use this, you need to make a small change in Apache and NGINX by removing "preload".

 ## Configure Apache2 HSTS
 We set the strict transport security.